ramesh-n/mosip-prereg-client/README.md

 Pre-Registration Client is a web front end that relies on [Pre-Registration Services](https://github.com/mosip-open/mosip-prereg-services).
 The system designed to reach out to population at large and help ID seekers find and book a convenient appointment at a nearby registration center.

 ## Pre-Registration Client
-Start with [functional requirement specification](https://github.com/mosip-open/Documentation/wiki/FRS-Pre-Registration) and follow on to the [design](blob/master/docs/design/pre-registration/pre-registration-architecture.md)
+Start with [functional requirement specification](https://github.com/mosip-open/Documentation/wiki/FRS-Pre-Registration) and follow on to the design of [Pre-Registration services](https://github.com/mosip-open/mosip-prereg-services)

 To get a complete running client and backend, follow the instructions in [Getting Started UI](Getting-started-ui.md) guide.

-TODO: review links